Generating Permutations with Restricted Containers: Concluding Remarks

 \section{Concluding Remarks}

-There are of course many more permutation classes that can be enumerated---either obtaining an explicit generating function or generating hundreds of terms---with $\C$-machines.
-While Section~\ref{sec-finite-bounded} initiates the study of the more general theory of how restrictions on a class $\C$ may imply certain properties of the class generated by the $\C$-machine, the four classes studied in Section~\ref{sec-non-D-finite} suggest that extending this classification may take great care.
+There are many more permutation classes that could be enumerated --- either obtaining an explicit generating function or generating hundreds or thousands of terms --- with $\C$-machines.
+While Section~\ref{sec-finite-bounded} initiates the study of the more general theory of how restrictions on a class $\C$ may imply certain properties of the class generated by the $\C$-machine, the four classes considered in Section~\ref{sec-non-D-finite} suggest that extending this classification may require great care.

-For example, we presented the class $\Av(4123,4231,4312)$ generated by the $\Av(123,231,312)$-machine.
+For instance, we presented the class $\Av(4123,4231,4312)$ generated by the $\Av(123,231,312)$-machine.
 Recall that the class $\Av(123,231,312)$ is a polynomial class represented by the peg permutation $1^-2^-$ and that we conjecture that the class $\Av(4123,4231,4312)$ does not have a differentially algebraic generating function.
 One might suspect that the cause of this complicated behavior is the presence of two entries inflated by $+$ or $-$ in the peg permutation representing the class.
-However, there are (up to symmetry) four other two-cell machines, those represented by the peg permutations $1^-2^+$, $2^+1^+$, $2^+1^-$, and $2^-1^+$.
-The last three can be shown to generate Wilf-equivalent classes by considering their corresponding generation sequences, and all four can be shown to generate classes whose generating functions are algebraic.
+However, there are (up to symmetry) four other two-cell machines, those represented by the peg permutations $1^+2^-$, $2^+1^+$, $2^+1^-$, and $2^-1^+$.
+The last three can be shown to generate Wilf-equivalent classes by considering their corresponding generation sequences, and all can be shown to generate classes whose generating functions are algebraic.

 It appears that the $\Av(123,231,312)$-machine of Section~\ref{sec-non-D-finite} is harder to model than the other four two-cell machines for the same reason the kernel method fails to apply: when there is a single entry in the $1^-$ cell and at least one entry in the $2^-$ cell, the act of popping the leftmost entry causes all entries in the $2^-$ cell to shift downward into the $1^-$ cell.
-While we now know that the Noonan--Zeilberger Conjecture is false thanks to the work of Garrabrant and Pak~\cite{Garrabrant:Pattern-avoidan:}, among all potential concrete counterexamples, the class $\Av(4123, 4231, 4312)$ analyzed in Section~\ref{subsec-Av-4123-4231-4312} simplest yet identified.
+While we now know that the Noonan--Zeilberger Conjecture is false thanks to the work of Garrabrant and Pak~\cite{Garrabrant:Pattern-avoidan:}, among all potential concrete counterexamples, the class $\Av(4123, 4231, 4312)$ analyzed in Section~\ref{subsec-Av-4123-4231-4312} is simplest yet identified.